pguse/ics4u-2019-2020/exercises/02-branches-loops/README.md

 ## 02-1: Ascending Integers?

+In Visual Studio Code, create a folder called **AscendingIntegers** and then run the command dotnet new console in the terminal/console window.
 Write a C# program that with the following specifications:  **Input:** three different integers on different lines, **Output:** print YES if they're given in ascending order, print NO otherwise.

 ### Example Input:
 ```